 In this post, I would like to share my experience on how I did refactor fairly messy React's context based codebase into clean, nicely encapsulated abstractions backed by SOLID principles and application of several well-known design patterns.
 Stay tuned and read on guys 😎

-First of all, I have never been a fan of Flux / Redux architecture given its terrible verboseness of boilerplate we have to write.
+First, I have never been a fan of Flux / Redux architecture given its terrible verboseness of boilerplate we must write.
 Redux toolkit came into the picture lately to heal things up, but it's still Redux at very core in which suffer from awkward choice of merging local state and server state into one.
 Things will get even worse when you want to cache something or integrate with WebSocket...
 That's where React Query really excels at.
 It's my go-to recommendation for any application that deals with data fetching Restful protocol.
-But, you are most likely have maintained at least one application that have used Redux in recent years since it's been blooming back in 2015 via this talk.
+But you most likely have maintained at least one application that has used Redux in recent years since it's been blooming back in 2015 via this talk.
 I'm right with you, many projects at Axon are also suffering from the same issues with Redux's drawbacks and lack of principles from the very beginning until style guide appeared apparently.
 Another issue with Redux lays in its implementation of O(n) time complexity in every run by default.
 It's not scoped by nature and high performance in comparison to Vuex.
 Solutions like Redux-ignore does help a bit but still...
-I think performance should be built-in instead of letting community brainstorming which leads to exploding amount of solutions.
+I think performance should be built-in instead of letting community brainstorming which leads to exploding number of solutions.

 I started it by convincing the team that React's context and Redux are not the right tools for the job with the reference to React's official guide.
 After that, I kicked things off by moving all pieces to where it belongs by purely using local state.
 It's actually very similar to actor model for UI development 😄

 You also might want to spend some time to enjoy the brilliant content of this video 😎